KunaalNaik/HIC_DATA_ANALYST_PROJECTS/README.md

 ### Explanation:
 - **Casting to Integers**: By using `int(df['R_Score'])`, `int(df['F_Score'])`, and `int(df['M_Score'])`, we ensure that the values are correctly compared as integers.
 - **Logical Conditions**: The segmentation rules are applied correctly once we convert the categorical values into integers, allowing the conditions to work as expected.

-This fix should ensure you get all the desired segments, not just "Other."

-Let me know if this resolves the issue!
 ---
 ### Task 7: Counting Customer Segments